 Classic Chocolate Cabinet, 590g: £50, Hotel Chocolat

-For quality of chocolate, variety of choice and flavours, eye-catching presentation and sheer indulgent joy, Hotel Chocolat is the pick of the bunch.
-A lavish array of delicious chocolates is presented in a luxurious 2-tiered box with a sliding compartment – a definite reusable option once the chocolates are gone.
+For quality, variety and flavours, eyecatching presentation and sheer indulgent joy, Hotel Chocolat is the pick of the bunch.
+A lavish array of delicious chocolates is presented in a luxurious two-tiered box with a sliding compartment – a definite reusable option once the sweet stuff is finished.

 Milk & Dark Chocolate Selection Box, 460g: £38.95, Fortnum & Mason